tejasm-189/tejasm-dev/BUILD_SUMMARY.md

 Your personal website **tejasm.dev** is now up and running!
 Here's what we accomplished:

 ### 1. **Project Setup** ✅
-- ✅ Created Next.js 15 project with TypeScript and Tailwind CSS
+- ✅ Created Next.js 15 project with TypeScript
+- ✅ Configured **UnoCSS** (instant atomic CSS engine, 200x faster than Tailwind!)
 - ✅ Installed all required dependencies
 - ✅ Configured development environment